isushmeeta/Notes-and-Commands/github_workflow.md

 git log HEAD..upstream/main --oneline git push origin main                        # Push changes back to your fork
 ```
+-After that, the local and GitHub fork will both be up to date with the latest main branch

 ### Optional (Skip broken hooks)
 ```bash